Islamic design

 Introversion

-By contrast, western design had no compunctions about exposing its designs to the wider world.
-Certainly there were many with a strong religious component to their work and relationships, but the designs we know tend to be the larger gardens, built by or for people with considerable funds to establish gardens, some of which they would never live to see due to the time taken to establish them.
+By contrast, later western design had no compunctions about exposing its designs to the wider world.
+Certainly there were many gardens with a strong religious component to their work and notional relationships, but the designs with which we are now most familiar tend to be the larger gardens, built by or for people with considerable funds to establish gardens, some of which they would never live to see fully developed due to the time taken to establish them in their maturity.
+These were not introverted designs.
+They were ostentatious designs, designs to be seen by peers and others, designs to impress: the antithesis of the thinking behind Islamic designs.

 go to top of page